FLCAC-admin/FLCAC-docs/docs/MetadataGuidance.md

 **Example(s)**
 -->
 ## **Sources**
 Reference to the publication or entity from which data or methodology were obtained.
+Also include any other sources referenced throughout the metadata.
+Do not include full citations in the other metadata fields, use a shortened citation (Smith,2024) and include the full citation as an openLCA source.

-Source title should use: “Author (YEAR) Abbreviated Title” format such that these information display in the openLCA navigation panel.
+New source titles in the openLCA Sources folder should use: “Author (YEAR) Abbreviated Title” format such that these information display in the openLCA navigation panel.

 :::{tip}
 To add a new source: